Finite Groebner bases in infinite dimensional polynomial rings and applications: Examples, Counterexamples, and First Applications

 The most important and useful implication of Theorem \ref{thm:pifinite} is the following corollary, which concerns chains of ideals stable under the action of the symmetric group.
 It is this fact, and its variations, that allow us to prove the theorems in algebraic statistics that appear in the next section.
+For simplicity of notation, we write $\S_{n}$ for $\S_{[n]}$ below.

-\begin{cor} For each $n \in \P$, let $I_n \in \K[X_{[r] \times [n]}]$ be a $\S_{[n]}$-invariant ideal.
+\begin{cor} For each $n \in \P$, let $I_n \in \K[X_{[r] \times [n]}]$ be a $\S_{n}$-invariant ideal.
 Suppose that the $I_n$ form an invariant ascending chain:

 Then there exists an $n_0 \in \P$ such that for all $n > n_0$, we have

 In other words, ascending invariant chains are finitely generated up to symmetry. \end{cor}